surniaulula/wpsso/readme.txt

 	* Added a new WpssoUtil::save_all_times() method to save installation, activation, and update times.

 == Upgrade Notice ==

+= 3.14.1 =

+2015/11/05 Fixed the get_all_images() method to correctly detect and return post ID images, and index / archive page images.

 = 3.14.0 =